The 20 Best Hereditary Hyperekplexia Doctors in France

 Lyon, FR

-Veronique Rogemond practices in Lyon, France.
+Veronique Rogemond practices practicing medicine in Lyon, France.
 Ms. Rogemond is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-Her top areas of expertise are Encephalitis, Paraneoplastic Cerebellar Degeneration, Anti-NMDA Receptor Encephalitis, Isaacs' Syndrome, and Thymectomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Encephalitis, Paraneoplastic Cerebellar Degeneration, Anti-NMDA Receptor Encephalitis, Continuous Muscle Fiber Activity Hereditary, and Thymectomy.

 Advanced in Hereditary Hyperekplexia